aplbrain/bossVR/README.md

 ## Configuration

-To run the script, modify the parameters in the configuration file in the same directory as the script, config.ini
+To run the script, modify the parameters in the configuration file named `config.ini`, located in the same directory as the script:

 - `img_uri`: CloudVolume image data URI.
 Required.
 - `img_res`: Desired resolution for image data.
-By default, img_res=0
+By default, `img_res=0`.
 - `seg_uri`: CloudVolume segmentation data URI.
 - `seg_res`: Desired resolution for segmentation data.
-By default, seg_res=0
+By default, `seg_res=0`.
 - `x_dimensions`: Range for X dimension in the format `x_start:x_stop`.
 If not provided, the entire range is extracted.
-- `y_dimensions`: Range for X dimension in the format `x_start:x_stop`.
+- `y_dimensions`: Range for Y dimension in the format `y_start:y_stop`.
 If not provided, the entire range is extracted.
-- `z_dimensions`: Range for X dimension in the format `x_start:x_stop`.
+- `z_dimensions`: Range for Z dimension in the format `z_start:z_stop`.
 If not provided, the entire range is extracted.
 - `output_path`: Directory where the images, segmentations, meshes, and syGlass project should be saved.
-If not provided, images will be saved in the default directory
+If not provided, images will be saved in the default directory.
 - `CAVEclient`: Name of the CAVEclient bucket to pull meshes from.
 Optional.
 - `mesh_ids`: List of mesh IDs to be downloaded and transformed.
 Required for downloading meshes.
 Otherwise optional.
 - `mesh_uri`: CloudVolume URI to pull meshes from.
-If both  `mesh_uri` and `CAVEclient` are provided, script by default will use `CAVEclient`.
+If both `mesh_uri` and `CAVEclient` are provided, the script by default will use `CAVEclient`.
-- `project_name`: Desired name of project.
+- `project_name`: Desired name of the project.
 Required.
-- `syglass_directory`: File path to syGlass installation.
-Folder containing built-in syGlassCLI.exe.
-Required for importing and exporting of shader settings.
+- `syglass_directory`: File path to the syGlass installation.
+Folder containing built-in `syGlassCLI.exe`.
+Required for importing and exporting shader settings.
 Otherwise optional.
-- `shader_settings_to_load_path`: File path to JSON file of shader settings to load in created project.
+- `shader_settings_to_load_path`: File path to the JSON file of shader settings to load in the created project.

 Example `config.ini` file: